LAND DEMARCATION

 The Xokleng people argued they were not occupying the land at the time due to expulsions.
 The decision on the case in Santa Catarina will have broader implications for it will establish the Supreme Court’s understanding about the validity of the timeframe thesis on a national level.
 It will affect over 80 similar cases and more than 300 legal cases related to the demarcation of Indigenous lands that are waiting for the Court’s resolution.

-In 2021, Brazil’s Supreme Court minister Marques Nunes advocated for the timeframe thesis by arguing that its rejection could lead to an “unlimited expansion” of areas that are already part of the country’s real estate market.
+In 2021, Brazil’s Supreme Court Justice Marques Nunes advocated for the timeframe thesis by arguing that its rejection could lead to an “unlimited expansion” of areas that are already part of the country’s real estate market.
 He also stated that, without the thesis, national sovereignty and independence would be at risk.
 According to Marques, the approval of the timeframe thesis is crucial to prevent conflicts and guarantee legal certainty.

-Minister Edson Facchin, the rapporteur on the case, disagrees.
+Justice Edson Facchin, the rapporteur on the case, disagrees.
 He argues that Indigenous peoples' right to land and precedes the very formation of the state.
 Facchin highlights that the constitutional protection of these rights did not depend on a specific timeframe limitation and that land demarcation is a declaratory act, not an inventive one.

 The divergent views on the timeframe thesis have significant consequences not only for the Santa Catarina case but for the general approach to be adopted about the territorial rights of Indigenous peoples in Brazil.